 Let’s talk teal pumpkins.
-Unless you have been living under a Halloween rock, you have probably seen teal pumpkins at the store.
+Unless you have been living under a Halloween rock, you have probably seen them at the store.
 Do you know what they are for?
-Teal pumpkins let kids with food allergies and their parents know that this house has something safe for them.
+They let kids with food allergies and their parents know that this house is giving out safe treats.
 This practice all started with the Teal Pumpkin Project by F.A.R.E.

-It is a great movement and something near and dear to my heart as the mom of a kid with severe food allergies.
-Every year not only do I have a teal pumpkin on my doorstep with plenty of safe treats I also go that extra teal pumpkin decorating mile – because of course, I do.
+It is a great movement, something near and dear to my heart as the mom of a kid with severe food allergies.
+Every year, I have a teal pumpkin on my doorstep with plenty of safe treats.
+I also go that extra decorating mile – because of course, I do.

 The black needles were a perfect backdrop for all those blue pumpkins and ornaments.
 I thought this year I would try to re-create the same magic using a Treetopia Tuxedo Black Wreath.